ofyanar/ML-Assignments/README.md

 they are then preprocessed using StandardScaler function while avoiding data snooping.

 finally we implement an inductive conformal predictor, and found prediction interval for each test sample for significance levels 5% and 20%.

+--------------------------------------Assignment 3--------------------------------------

+ the last machine learning assignment

+there are two datasets used in this assignment, the wine dataset which is buil into the scikit-learn module, and the USPS dataset of handwritten digits. (the training and test data can be found at the bottom ogf the page) https://hastie.su.domains/ElemStatLearn/

+we estimate the generalisation-accuracy of the support vector machine (SVM) using cross validation on the training sets.

+Additionally the error rate of the SVM is found using the default values of parameters of the SVM.